AlexAtBerkeley/alex-berkeley/content/posts/demystifying-gradient-descent.md

 4. How can we efficiently calculate a gradient?
 Find out the answer to these and more in the sequel of this blog!
 Which should hopefully, come very soon.

-Thought Gradient Descent might have a scary name, it's intuition is simple.
-And it's performance?
-Elegant.
+Although Gradient Descent has a scary name, it's intuition is simple, and it's performance is elegant.

 ![Meme](/images/demystifying_gradient_descent/meme.png)

-Find the full code for this blog at this [notebook](https://github.com/AlexAtBerkeley/alex-berkeley/blob/main/content/notebooks/gradient_descent.ipynb)
+Find the full code for this blog at this [notebook](https://github.com/AlexAtBerkeley/alex-berkeley/blob/main/content/notebooks/gradient_descent.ipynb).